How a strong B2B brand creates value

 - Brand architecture: Keep the brand portfolio under control.
 Principle: as few brands as possible, as many brands as necessary.
 As a rule of thumb: one single brand is sufficient for most B2B companies – supported by a self-explanatory product nomenclature.

 - Brand strategy: Develop a well-founded brand strategy: translate the corporate strategy into a strategically relevant and differentiating brand positioning.
 Formulate an inspiring brand story to communicate the positioning.
+Having a solid B2B communication strategy can ensure success in this stage of building a strong B2B brand.

 - Brand design: Develop an efficient, systematic visual brand experience that is recognized on the basis of a few characteristic elements – besides the logo.
 More important than ever: “Digital first” and “Mobile first”.